 “The set-up had something to do with runaway kids in an underground Goth club in Hollywood, who hear about the now mythic romantic story of ‘Curt and Julie’ and the rumor of a group of disaffected teens living behind the barriers of the city, which the military has sealed off to contain the rampaging living-dead pandemic.
 Once inside the apocalyptic downtown, they find the group headed by a girl called Hell Mary—cruel, merciless and sexy—who has learned to live with the pain of being dead.”

 While it would have been great to see Julie herself return in that role—after all, we don’t actually see her burn in that fire—the sequel sounds nonetheless interesting.
 There are some strong ideas in it that feel like obvious extensions of the story Yuzna told in Part 3.
 It’s hard to believe Hell Mary wouldn’t have been better than what we got.

 As for what kept this sequel for happening, well, that one’s a little more straightforward than usual: they weren’t interested.
 At that point, there were no plans to ever make another Return of the Living Dead movie.
 Still, when the rights shifted and it came time to do a fourth, it would have been better for everyone if instead of splitting what little money they had into two entire features, they should have combined that budget into one sequel, and it should have been Hell Mary.

 In an Italian interview in the mid-2000s, Yuzna addressed the project again saying, “Since it does not require a direct sequel, the project can still be made.
 However, currently the zombie genre is a bit inflated.”

-It sounds pretty certain that we’ll never actually get to see Hell Mary take form, but it would be kind of by some miracle Yuzna came back to rejuvenate the franchise.
+It sounds pretty certain that we’ll never actually get to see Hell Mary take form, but it would be kind of awesome if by some miracle Yuzna came back to rejuvenate the franchise.